dhutapratama/docs/fortify.md

 }
 ```

-Fortify will take care of defining the route that displays this view when a user is redirected to the `/email/verify` endpoint by Laravel's built-in `verified` middleware.
+Fortify will take care of defining the route that displays this view when a user is redirected to the `/email/verify` endpoint by Lets's built-in `verified` middleware.

 Your `verify-email` template should include an informational message instructing the user to click the email verification link that was sent to their email address.